manishchetpalli/AnalyticsWithManish/docs/kafka/iq.md

 !!!- info "79.
 What is a Data Log in Kafka?"
     As we know, messages are retained for a considerable amount of time in Kafka.
 Moreover, there is flexibility for consumers that they can read as per their convenience.
 Although, there is a possible case that if Kafka is configured to keep messages for 24 hours and possibly that time the consumer is down for a time greater than 24 hours, then the consumer may lose those messages.
 However, still, we can read those messages from the last known offset, but only at a condition that the downtime on part of the consumer is just 60 minutes.
 Moreover, on what consumers are reading from a topic Kafka doesn’t keep state.

-!!!- info "80.
-How can you ensure message delivery order across multiple Kafka partitions?"
-    Kafka doesn't guarantee message delivery order across partitions.
-However, you can use a single partition or key-based partitioning to maintain order within a partition.

-!!!- info "81.
-What is the role of a Kafka producer callback?"
-    A producer callback is invoked after a record is sent to Kafka.
-It allows for handling success or failure notifications.

-!!!- info "82.
-Explain the concept of message retention policies in Kafka."
-    Kafka provides two retention policies: log compaction and delete.
-Log compaction retains the latest message for each key, while delete retains messages based on time or size.

-!!!- info "83.
-How does Kafka handle partition rebalancing during a consumer group rebalance?"
-    Kafka follows a group coordination protocol, where the group coordinator orchestrates the partition assignment and rebalancing process during consumer group rebalances.

-!!!- info "84.
-How does Kafka handle message deduplication?"
-    Kafka provides idempotent producers, which assign a unique identifier (message key) to each message.
-By using the message key, Kafka can identify and filter out duplicate messages during processing.

-!!!- info "85.
-How does Kafka Streams handle state restoration after a failure?"
-    Kafka Streams leverages Kafka's built-in log compaction and changelog topics to persist and restore the state of stream processing applications.
-The application's state is continuously maintained and can be restored in case of failure.

 !!!- info "86.
 What are the considerations for scaling Kafka clusters and applications in a production environment?"
     Scaling Kafka clusters and applications involves considerations such as adding more brokers, increasing the number of partitions, optimizing hardware resources, and fine-tuning configuration parameters.
 Load balancing and monitoring tools are also essential for managing scalability effectively.